-Your clients are one of your greatest assets and making them happy is a photographer’s priority.
+Your clients are one of your greatest assets, and making them happy is a photographer’s priority.
 Having a client leave satisfied and ready to be willing to recommend you is great for generating new income, but have you ever thought of the income you could gain from repeat clients?
-Customer retention can be the strategy that ensures the future of your business.
-By encouraging customer loyalty - by keeping clients coming back you can not only enhance your bottom line but also build your brand.
+Customer retention strategies can ensure the future of your business.
+By encouraging customer loyalty - by keeping clients coming back, you can not only enhance your bottom line but also build your brand.

 In a study by KPMG, customer retention was identified as a key revenue driver in company revenue growth in the immediate future, and it’s not hard to see why.
 Improving your customer retention rates by 5 percent can increase your business’ profits anywhere between 25-95 percent.
 So why focus on client loyalty and not only new client work?
 Marketing tactics are useful for eCommerce businesses and brick and mortar photography businesses looking to acquire new customers, but it should not be the only focus of a company.

 Why Customer Retention Merits Focus

-There are a host of reasons why customer retention should be a focus in your business.
-Keeping customers is cheaper than acquiring new ones; a claim that has been repeatedly proven.
+There are a host of reasons why customer retention programs should be a focus in your business.
+Keeping customers is cheaper than acquiring new ones, a claim that has been repeatedly proven.
 Yet, 44 percent of companies focus more on customer acquisition while a mere 18 percent focus on retention, according to the data in an E-consultancy report.
-In each photo shoot or contract secured, you are presented with the opportunity to secure their loyalty and future income.
+In each photoshoot or contract secured, you are presented with the opportunity to secure their loyalty and future income.
 The efforts (both human and financial) spent on piquing the interest of new customers and making that first sale can cost up to 7 times more than retaining customers.
 Happy, loyal customers are also a great marketing asset as well.
 Your business can benefit from the free promotion through recommendations and word of mouth.
 Keep your customers happy, and they will return the favor.